CrossRef/event-data-user-guide/event-data-manual.md

 Welcome to the Crossref Event Data User Guide.
 It contains everything you need to know about Crossref Event Data (and probably a little more), from a high-level overview down to the details in-depth.
 It is split into four sections:

  - "Introduction" is a high level overview of the service and background and is suitable for everyone.
- - "The Service" describes the various components of the Event Data service.
+ - "The Service" describes the Event Data service and how to use it.
  - "Concepts" covers some of the issues that should be understood before using Event Data.
- - "In Depth" describes all the technical detail required to understand and integrate with the service from top to bottom and is suitable for a technical or research audience
+ - "In Depth" describes all the technical detail required to understand and integrate with the service from top to bottom and is suitable for a technical or research audience.

 Everyone should read the introduction.
 You can jump ahead to "The Service" for a detailed description of what CED provides, but for full understanding you should read "Concepts".

-# Introduction
+# 1 Introduction

 Crossref is home to over 80 million items of Registered Content (mostly journal articles, but we also have book chapters, conference papers etc).
 Crossref Event Data is a service for collecting events that occur around these items.
 For example, when datasets are linked to articles, articles are mentioned on social media or referenced online.

 ![](images/overview.png "Event Data Overview")

 Much of the activity around scholarly content happens outside of the formal literature.
 The scholarly community needs an infrastructure that collects, stores, and openly makes available these interactions.
-Crossref Event Data will provide a means of monitoring and displaying links to scholarly content on the open web.
-Our belief is that the greater visibility provided by Crossref Event Data will help publishers, authors, bibliometricians and libraries to develop a fuller understanding of where and how scholarly content is being shared and consumed.
+Crossref Event Data will monitor and collect links to scholarly content on the open web.
+The greater visibility provided by Crossref Event Data will help publishers, authors, bibliometricians and libraries to develop a fuller understanding of where and how scholarly content is being shared and consumed.

 ## Events